 8.2 Online publication

 This Journal recommends that authors follow the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals formulated by the International Committee of Medical Journal Editors (ICMJE).

-The journal submission and processing platform is being developed.
-Please read the guidelines below then email the Editor at firstname.lastname@example.org to submit your manuscript for the time being.
+Annals of Neurosciences is hosted on SAGE Track SAGE; a web based online submission and peer review system.
+Please read the Manuscript Submission guidelines below, and then visit https://peerreview.sagepub.com/aon to login and submit your article online.
 Please note that manuscripts not conforming to the guidelines may be returned.

 Remember you can log in to the submission site at any time to check on the progress of your paper through the peer review process.